Here be a popular stop-off spot on the western banks of Loch Lomond and the car park could serve Glasgow Airport.

 Well, that was until 2019 when they decided, one shown, to grace with their presence by grazing by the road.
 Awww, I'm going to call you Eddie, yeah, Eddie Coo-hoon, eh?

-It's a bit of a shame, then, to find that Eddie has been evicted following some paving of paradise for a parking lot to further swell the coffers of Luss Estates, probably.
+It's a bit of a shame, then, to find Eddie has been evicted following some paving of paradise for a parking lot to further swell the coffers of Luss Estates, probably.

-The ascent is, from memory, truly interminable but this can be considered ticked making SlyBob's combined tally currently stalled on 7½.
+The ascent is, from memory, truly interminable but can be considered ticked making SlyBob's combined tally currently stalled on 7½.
 Just another 274½ to go, then?

-All because Bob once didn't quite make it to the top of Sgorr Dhearg when the wobblies kicked in but enough energy was considered expended to warrant a half and yes, that'll be the old vertigo.
+All because Bob once didn't quite make it to the top of Sgorr Dhearg when the wobblies kicked in but enough energy was expended to warrant a half and yes, that'll be the old vertigo.

 For the more adventurous among you, take the bridge over the A82 for a rugged afternoon following the...
 Faerie Trail.